download_file_from_url

 • max_retries (int) – Maximum number of retries in case of download failures; defaults to 5.

 • verbose (bool | int) – Whether to print progress and relevant information to the console; defaults to False.
+If True, a tqdm progress bar is displayed.

 • print_wrap_limit (int | None) – Maximum length of the string before splitting into two lines; defaults to None, which disables splitting.
 If the string exceeds this value, e.g. 100, it will be split at (before) state_prep to improve readability when printed.

-• chunk_multiplier (int | float) – A factor by which the default chunk size (1MB) is multiplied; this can be adjusted to optimise download performance based on file size; defaults to 1.
+• chunk_multiplier (int | float) – A factor by which the default chunk size (1MB) is multiplied; this can be adjusted to optimize download performance based on file size; defaults to 1.

-• desc (str | None) – Custom description for the progress bar; when desc=None, it defaults to the filename.
+• pbar_desc (str | None) – Custom description for the progress bar; when desc=None, it defaults to the filename.

-• bar_format (str | None) – Custom format for the progress bar.
+• pbar_format (str | None) – Custom format for the progress bar.

-• colour (str | None) – Custom colour of the progress bar (e.g. ‘green’, ‘yellow’); defaults to None.
+• pbar_color (str | None) – Custom color of the progress bar (e.g. ‘green’, ‘yellow’); defaults to None.

 • kwargs – [Optional] Additional parameters passed to the method tqdm.tqdm().